syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 **Using GenerateDataFormItem event**

-You can also set `ItemsSource` for autocomplete editor by using `ItemsSource` property in the `DataFormAutoCompleteItem`.
+You can also set `ItemsSource` for autocomplete editor by using the `ItemsSource` property in the `DataFormAutoCompleteItem`.

 {% tabs %}
 {% highlight C# %}